Allende, Nuevo León

-Allende Municipality is a municipality located in the northeastern Mexican state of Nuevo León.
+Allende is a municipality located in the northeastern Mexican state of Nuevo León.
 It comprises a region known as Región Citrícola (Citrus Region), for being a major producer of orange at local, national and even international level.
 Allende is located at the Sierra Madre Oriental range foothills in the central-southeastern part in the state of Nuevo León.
-It has a territorial extension of 148.5 km², comprising around 0.22% of the whole extension of Nuevo León.
+It has a territorial extension of 148.5 km2, comprising around 0.22% of the whole extension of Nuevo León.
 Given its geographic location, the region consists of valleys and hills ranging from 300 meters above sea level on the northeast, to 1,640 meters above sea level in the southwestern part of the municipality.
-According to the last census data in 2010, it has 32,581 inhabitants, of whom 16,436 are men and 16,145 are women.
+According to the 2010 census data, it had a population of 32,581, of whom 16,436 were men and 16,145 were women.
 The main economic activities are agriculture, livestock, beekeeping (Allende is one of the largest producers of honey in Mexico), poultry and transportation, activities that generate many jobs in the region.
-A sister city of Allende is Conroe, Texas.

-Location
+Geography

 The municipality is located around 46.7 km.
 (30 miles) on the highway to Linares, southwards Monterrey.
 It borders the municipality of Santiago to the north and northeast, going throughout the Sierra Madre Oriental and the stream of Cerro Las Cruces.
 It's also bounded on the north by the municipality of Cadereyta Jiménez, having as natural boundary streams of the Lazarillos and Los Nogales, where they converge with Ramos River.

 Allende also borders the municipality of Montemorelos to the northeast, east, southeast and south.